Plan your first trip in TRIPS

 - Save the plan once it becomes worth keeping.

-Start by making sure you can open the planner and use trip features normally.
+Start by making sure you can open the planner and reach the main TRIPS workspace.

 Read next:

-- Sign in and access TRIPS beta for access setup and first-run entry
+- Sign in and access TRIPS for access setup and first-run entry

 Use that article if: